Thank you to the person who invented seat belts.

 Then immediately I heard tires squealing and CRASH!
 I couldn’t believe it!
 I got hit anyway!

 Gal behind me, I’ll call her ‘Mom driver’ rear-ended me.
 I hadn’t even been looking behind me.
-Had I been aware of her, maybe I would have chosen the riskier move to try to gun it past idiot, and see if I could get through the intersection.
-Had I done that, I might not have been in an accident, but I bet those two would have!
+Had I been aware of her, maybe I would have chosen the riskier move to try to gun it past ID10T, and see if I could get through the intersection.
+Had I done that, I might not have been in an accident, but perhaps those two would have crashed.

 Mom driver was driving a car and I was in my husband’s truck.
 I was surprised later to learn that she could see over the truck, and witness the car cutting me off – but she did.
 Her and her son saw what happened, and her son wrote down the tag of the woman who had cut me off.
 Great kid, huh?
 I imagine their conversation: